leafo/lapis/docs/lua_reference.md

 ```

 The default `nginx.conf` reads a file called `web.lua` for your application.
-Let's start by creating that.
+Lets start by creating that.

 The job of `web.lua` is to load to serve our application.
 Typically your
 application will be a separate Lua module defined in another file, so we just